About This Chapter

 5. Volleyball Skills

-You may have played volleyball at the last church social, but if you want to be more competitive at the sport you will need to learn and practice the five basic volleyball shots.
-This lesson describes the shots you will need to know to be the king of the court.
+You may have played volleyball at the last church social, but if you want to be more competitive at the sport, you'll need to learn and practice the five basic volleyball shots.
+This lesson describes the shots you'll need to know to be the king or queen of the court.

 6. Basketball Skills, Activities & Safety